 - Contact details “including email address”.

 Regulation without industry insight

 Prosecution under item 8 is highly unlikely.
-To protect your inbox whilst staying legal is as much about interpretation of the law, as it is compliance.
+Protecting your inbox, whilst staying legal is as much about interpretation of the law, as it is compliance.
 The law was introduced to ensure rapid communication was provided.
-Displaying a phone number resolves this.
-To explore this stance in more detail, see box!
+To explore this stance in more detail, see grey box.